KaledDahleh/AlexNet_Testing/README.md

 # AlexNet Image Classification

-**Ensure you update the paths in the script to reflect your directory structure accurately!
+**IMPORTANT --> Ensure you update the paths in the script to reflect your directory structure accurately!
 More on this in the "Setup" heading**

 This project uses the pretrained AlexNet model to classify images from the ImageNet val set (50k images).
 The script loads images, processes them, runs them through the model, and compares the predictions to the correct labels.